Biology for Christian Schools

 methodology generally accepted by the scientific community."

 2008 court decision

-In 2005 the book became a subject in the lawsuit Association of Christian Schools International et al. v.
-Roman Stearns et al. The book states, "The people who have prepared this book have tried consistently to put the Word of God first and science second."
+In 2005 the book became a subject in the lawsuit Association of Christian Schools International v.
+Stearns The book states, "The people who have prepared this book have tried consistently to put the Word of God first and science second."
 ACSI sued the University of California for discrimination against its science courses that contain creationist ideas.
 In the March 2008 ruling the Judge quoted Biology for Christian Schools stating: